shizuo-kaji/NWayBlenderMaya/README.md

 based on the generalised barycentric weight.

 How to compile:
-Look at the included Xcode project file.
+-- For Mac users, look at the included Xcode project file ( or Makefile ) -- For Windows users, look at the included Visual Studio project file.
-For Windows users, please refer to Autodesk's web page.
+Please refer to Autodesk's web page for detail.

 How to use:
-put the plugins in "MAYA_PLUG_IN_PATH" put the python scripts in "MAYA_SCRIPT_PATH" open script editor in Maya and type in the following Python command:
+1. Place the plugin files in "MAYA_PLUG_IN_PATH"
+2. Place the UI python script files in "MAYA_SCRIPT_PATH"
+3. Open Script editor in Maya and type in the following Python command:
 #
 import ui_nwayBlender as ui
 ui.UI_NwayBlender()